Model-Based Transfer Learning for Contextual Reinforcement Learning: Problem formulation

-The state at each step $k$ is defined by the \cwinline{best} performance \cwinline{for each task, achieved by models trained in earlier stages}, represented as $U(x';x_{(1:k-1)})$ for each target task $x'$.
-The action at each step involves choosing a new task $x_k$, aimed at optimizing generalized performance based on current knowledge.
-The \jhedit{cumulative} reward is quantified by the observed performance of the combined task sequence, $V(x_{(1:k)})$, providing a direct measure of the strategic value of each decision. \cwinline{In general, SSTS exhibits stochastic transitions, for example due to randomness in RL training.
-For simplicity, in this work, we assume deterministic transitions; that is, training MDP $x$ will always yield the same performance $J(x)$ and generalization gap $\Delta J(x,x'), \forall x' \in X$.} \jhedit{The problem's horizon is defined by $|X|$, indicating that all models will be trained unless a specific termination condition is met.
-This termination condition is determined by reaching a predefined level of suboptimality.}
+\end{definition} The state at each step $k$ is defined by the \cwinline{best} generalization performance \cwinline{for each task, achieved by \jhedit{policies} trained in earlier stages}, represented as $J(\jhedit{\pi_{1:k-1},x'})$ for each target task $x'$.
+The action at each step is choosing a new task $x_k$. \cwinline{In general, SSTS exhibits stochastic transitions, for example due to randomness in RL training.
+For simplicity, in this work, we assume deterministic transitions; that is, training \cwwwinline{context-}MDP $x$ will always yield the same performance ${J}(\jhedit{\pi_x},x)$ and generalization gap $\Delta {J}(\jhedit{\pi_x,x'}), \forall x' \in X$.} \jhedit{The problem's \cwwwinline{maximum} horizon is defined by $|X|$, \cwwwinline{but can be terminated early if conditions are met (e.g., performance level, \jhedit{training budget}).}}

-\textbf{\cwinline{Model-based transfer learning (MBTL).}} \cwinline{All methods that solve SSTS are transfer learning methods, by definition.
-We additionally designate a method that solves SSTS to be \textit{model-based} if an explicit structure is imposed upon $\Delta J(\cdot,\cdot)$.
-To the best of the authors' knowledge, this is the first work to study such methods in the context of reinforcement learning.}